tazlord/BytesConverter/README.md

 #### Constructors

-- `public Converter()`: Initializes a new instance of the Converter class with default values.
+- `public Converter()`: Initializes a new instance of the Converter class.
 - `public Converter(long bytes)`: Initializes a new instance of the Converter class with a specified bytes value.
 - `public Converter(long bytes, Round rounding, int precision)`: Initializes a new instance of the Converter class with a specified bytes value, rounding type, and decimal places.